Ghost Dance: Wounded Knee

 Spotted Elk (Lakota: Unpan Glešká – also known as Big Foot) was a Miniconjou leader on the U.S. Army's list of 'trouble-making' Indians.
 On December 29, 1890, he was stopped while en route to convene with the remaining Lakota chiefs.
 U.S. Army officers forced him to relocate with his people to a small camp close to the Pine Ridge Agency.
 Here the soldiers could more closely watch the old chief.
 That evening, December 28, the small band of Lakota erected their tipis on the banks of Wounded Knee Creek.

 The following day, during an attempt by the officers to collect weapons from the band, one young, deaf Lakota warrior refused to relinquish his arms.
 A struggle followed in which somebody's weapon discharged into the air.
 One U.S. officer gave the command to open fire, and the Lakota responded by taking up previously confiscated weapons.
 The U.S. forces responded with carbine firearms and several rapid-fire light-artillery Hotchkiss guns mounted on the overlooking hill.
-When the fighting had concluded, 25 U.S. soldiers lay dead, many killed by friendly fire.
-Among the 153 dead Lakota, most were women and children.
+When the fighting had concluded, 200-300 Lakota had been massacred by US soldiers - most were women and children.
+25 U.S. soldiers lay dead, many killed by friendly fire.

 Following the massacre, Chief Kicking Bear officially surrendered his weapon to General Nelson A. Miles.

 Twenty U.S. soldiers received the Medal of Honor for their actions.
 Some sources state the number as 18 or 23.
 American Indian and human rights activists have referred to these as "Medals of Dis-Honor" and called for the awards to be rescinded, but none have been revoked.

 Following the Wounded Knee Massacre, open participation in the Ghost Dance movement declined gradually for fear of continued violence against practitioners.
 Like most Indian ceremonies, it became clandestine rather than dying out completely.

 Congress officially apologized for the Wounded Knee Massacre in 1990 but did not rescind any awards of the Medal of Honor.